 Stan has shown a significant commitment and dedication to trail development in Nova Scotia with his longstanding position on the Board of Directors of the Snowmobile Association of Nova Scotia, has been a champion of trail development and has supported and encouraged his fellow board members in their efforts.

 As a founding board member and Past President of NSTrails and past and current President of SANS your involvement in this province has helped ensure the success of the trails movement province wide.

 Encouraging joint collaboration amoung our members and associations and always available with a helping hand along the trail.
 Stan you personify everything about volunteering, service, cooperation and a good neighbor.

-Nominated by Laura Barkhouse, Trails and Open Space Coordinator, Municipality of the District of Lunenburg.
-Supported by Sandy Hamilton, Chair of the Dynamite Trail Assoc, Ted Scrutton, past President NS Trails, and Holly Woodill, President NS Trails.
+Nominated by Holly Woodill, President of NSTrails.
+Supported by Avery Bain, Past Chair of the Dynamite Trail Assoc, and Ted Scrutton, past President NS Trails, and Don Connor, Treasurer.